vbyazilim/django-vb-baseapp/README.md

 You can call `hard_delete()` method to delete an instance or a queryset actually.

+This model uses `CustomBaseModelWithSoftDeleteManager` as default manager.

 #### How soft-delete works?

-When you call `.delete()` method of a model instance or queryset, app sets `deleted_at` attribute to **NOW** all the way down through releated foreignkey and many-to-many fields.
+When you call `.delete()` method of a model instance or queryset, model manager sets `deleted_at` attribute to **NOW** all the way down through related `ForeignKey` and `ManyToMany` fields.
 This means, you still keep everything.

 Nothing is actually deleted, therefore your database constraints are still work fine.
-When you access deleted (*inactive*) object from admin site, you’ll see "deleted" text prefix in your foreignkey and many-to-many fields if your related objecst are `CustomBaseModelWithSoftDelete` instances.
+When you access deleted (*inactive*) object from admin site, you’ll see "deleted" text prefix in your related form fields if your related objects are `CustomBaseModelWithSoftDelete` instances.

-When you click **recover** button in the same page, all related and soft-deleted objects’ `deleted_at` set to `NULL` and available again.
+When you click **recover** button in the same page, all related and soft-deleted objects’ `deleted_at` value will set to `NULL` and available again.

 Please use `.actives()` queryset method instead of `.all()`.
 Why? `.all()` method is untouched and works as default.
 When `all()` called, returning